Bill Blass: The Bill Blass Edition Continental Mark series

 Beginning in 1975, and continuing until 1992, Blass lent his talents to the Ford Motor Company for an edition of their Continental Mark series of automobiles.
 In 1976, he shared model configurations with Emilio Pucci, Hubert de Givenchy, and Cartier.
 Each year, as goes true fashion, the interior and exterior color combinations would be updated.
 One of the most popular was the 1979 edition honoring a nautical theme, as did the Blass logo of the time.
 Small anchors were incorporated into the exterior accent striping and interior accents within the Blass "back-to-back B" design theme.
 The 1979 through 1983 Mark series Blass models were available with a "carriage roof" giving a convertible top look to the cars.
 After 1983, the Bill Blass edition became a color option with rear quarter window model designations and a few features that were options on the standard model.

 Awards and recognition

 Over the years, Blass won three Coty American Fashion Critics Awards.
 He won the 1968 Coty for men's wear.
 The Council of Fashion Designers of American awarded Blass their Lifetime Achievement Award in 1987 and was the group's first winner of their Humanitarian Leadership Award in 1996.
 He was also named to the International Best Dressed List Hall of Fame List.

-New York Public Library
+Philanthropy

 In 1994, Blass gave $10 million to the New York Public Library.
 In recognition of the gift, the Public Catalog Room of the New York Public Library Main Branch at Fifth Avenue and 42nd Street was named the Bill Blass Public Catalogue Room.